Symbolism: Love Symbols

-In the seventh century BCE, sharing an apple was a custom of marriage, and it signified the couple'shope for a fruitful relationship.
+In the seventh century BCE, an apple was a custom of marriage, and it signified the couple’s hope for a fruitful relationship.

-The Roman goddess of love and beauty, Venus, gave birth to Cupid, on whom the same title was bestowed - god of love.
-He is commonly depicted as a winged boy with a bow, and blindfolded, which some interpret to mean that love blinds you to your beloved's faults.
-His bow and arrow, according to legend, are used to shoot a golden arrow through a person's heart, which causes them to fall in love with the first person they see.
-If Cupid uses a leaden arrow, the opposite happens - they will never fall in love with the first person they see.
+The Roman goddess, Venus, gave birth to Cupid, on whom the same title was bestowed – god of love.
+He is commonly depicted as a winged boy with a bow, and blindfolded, which some interpret to mean that love blinds you to your beloved’s faults.
+His bow and arrow, according to legend, are used to shoot a golden arrow through a person’s heart, which causes them to fall in love with the first person they see.
+Some describe it as "love at first sight" while others describe it as "love-struck."
+If Cupid uses a leaden arrow, the opposite happens – they will never fall in love with the first person they see.